What is Thalassemia?

-- Alpha-thalassemia – A disorder in which one of the genes of alpha globin has a mutation or abnormality.
+- Alpha-thalassemia – A disorder in which one of the genes of alpha-globin has a mutation or abnormality.

-It develops when there is some abnormality in any one of the genes that are involved in the production of hemoglobin and this defect is inherited from the parents.
-If anyone of the parents has thalassemia, the baby is more likely to develop this disease so-called thalassemia minor.
-There are no symptoms at an early stage but likely to be a disease carrier.
-It is the most common disease in people of Asia, Africa, Middle East, Turkey, and Greece.
+It develops when there is some abnormality in any one of the genes that are involved in the production of haemoglobin and this defect is inherited from the parents.
+If any of the parents have thalassemia, the baby is more likely to develop this disease so-called thalassemia minor.
+If both the parents suffer from this disease, you are more likely to get the disease.

 Beta thalassemia occurs in two different forms namely thalassemia intermedia and thalassemia major.

 Thalassemia symptoms appear generally before a child’s second year of age and severe anaemia concerned with this condition can be fatal.
 Some of the major signs of thalassemia major include:

 This kind of thalassemia is so serious that it needs frequent blood transfusions.
 Thalassemia intermedia is a less serious kind of beta-thalassemia and do not require the patient to go through blood transfusions.

 Beta-Thalassemia trait is found in individuals where there is only one HBB gene mutation in each cell possesses mild anaemia.

 It consists of two major forms namely, Hydrops fetalis or Haemoglobin H disease.